johnsusek/praeco/README.md

 ## Configuration

 Edit `rules/BaseRule.config`, `config/api.config.json`, `config/elastalert.yaml`, and/or `public/praeco.config.json` for advanced configuration options.
-See the [api docs](https://github.com/johnsusek/elastalert-server#configuration) and the [example elastalert config](https://github.com/jertel/elastalert/blob/alt/config.yaml.example) for more information.
+See the [api docs](https://github.com/johnsusek/elastalert-server#configuration) and the [example Elastalert 2 config](https://github.com/jertel/elastalert/blob/alt/config.yaml.example) for more information.

 Any Elastalert 2 option you put into `rules/BaseRule.config` will be applied to every rule.